wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP1.md

 Identify the lines describing the first multi-exonic gene that you find in the GTF file.
 What are the different features annotated for this gene?
 Is there any sequence information in this file?

 ### A transcriptome index for Kallisto pseudo-mapping
-You will assign reads to transcripts using the tool `Kallisto` (see below).
+You will assign reads to transcript using the tool `Kallisto` (see below).
 This requires the transcript sequences to be extracted, and then indexed.

 ![To do](wrench-and-hammer.png)
 Using the GTF and genome files, create a fasta file including the sequences of all annotated transcripts.
 This can be done with the `gffread` utility part of the `Cufflinks` package[:](<file:///home/user/data/rnaseq/Drosophila_melanogaster.BDGP6.transcriptome.fa.gz>)